 What to look for in a watering can

-The type of watering can you need depends on your plants and their location.
+The type of watering can you need depends on what you're watering and where.

 To water plants growing outside in borders or large pots, you'll need a watering can with a capacity of around 10 litres to help you water everything efficiently, without having to constantly refill.